Best daily deals sites 2023

 Normally this will involve being given a link to dish out to your mates, and if they sign up using the link you send them, both of you will earn cash (in the case of Groupon, this is £6 a pop!).

 Look out for voucher codes

 Believe it or not, on top of all these crazy reductions offered by daily deal sites, it's not that uncommon to find voucher codes for a further discount on your spend with a website.

 For example, a site might offer a voucher code that will get you £5 off when you spend £25 with them, no matter what deal you go for.

 These codes are definitely worth keeping an eye out for on our student deals page, as the overall saving involved with the two discounts combined can be really something!

-If you're using a voucher to dine out, it's best to let someone who works there know you plan on using it before you take your seat.
+If you're using a voucher to dine out, it's best to let someone who works there know that you plan on using it before you take your seat.

 This also applies to 'experiences' like beauty treatments and workshops, etc.

 Don't watch the clock on daily deal sites

 Just ignore them.
 Despite what they want you to believe, chances are a very similar deal (if not the very same one) will crop up again soon enough.